millisom/GluGuide/SRS.md

 ### 3.1.1 Creating an account
-To ensure user identification, the webapp requires an account system that links data to each user.
+To ensure user identification, the web application requires an account system that links data to each user.
+The account creation process involves users submitting necessary details such as their username, email, and password.
+This process is essential for securing user data and personalizing the experience within the application.
+The detailed steps for creating an account are described in the Create Account Use Case.

+For more details, refer to the [Create Account Use Case](UCCreateAccount.md).

 ### 3.1.2 Logging in / out
 The webapp will provide the possiblity manually log in and out to use the functions.